Leader of the Scottish National Party

-The leader of the Scottish National Party is the head of the SNP.
-The incumbent is Nicola Sturgeon who was elected unopposed in November 2014, succeeding Alex Salmond as party leader and First Minister of Scotland.
+The leader of the Scottish National Party is the highest position within Scotland's Scottish National Party (SNP).
+The incumbent is John Swinney, who was elected unopposed in the 2024 leadership election on 6 May 2024, succeeding Humza Yousaf as party leader.

+Scotland has had a devolved government since 1999.
+When the SNP is Scotland's major governing party, as it currently is, its leader has also been the First Minister of Scotland.

 History

 The post was officially created on 7 April 1934 with the foundation of the SNP.
 The role was titled Chairman of the Scottish National Party from 1934 until 1969, with the first chairman, Alexander MacEwen, appointed to the office in 1934.
 In 1969 the title of chairman was replaced with that of National Convener, with William Wolfe the first person elected as National Convener.
 The post gained its current title of Leader at the SNP spring conference on 24 April 2004.

-Role

-Currently, the leader Nicola Sturgeon, the first minister and leader of the Scottish National Party, is responsible for the overall growth.
-They usually advocate for Scottish independence and pro-Europeanism.
+While Gordon Wilson had the longest uninterrupted spell as leader, lasting just over eleven years from 1979 to 1990, Alex Salmond has been the party's longest-serving leader overall, serving twenty years and two months across two spells as leader.

+Other party leadership

-Keith Brown is the deputy leader of the Scottish National Party; however, he is not the deputy first minister of Scotland.
+Keith Brown is the depute leader of the party; however, he is not the Deputy First Minister of Scotland.

-Stephen Flynn is the Leader of the Scottish National Party in Westminster, along with Mhairi Black, who is deputy leader.
+Stephen Flynn is the Leader of the party's House of Commons delegation, with Pete Wishart as deputy leader.